- 1 minute to read

 - Test with a keyboard.
 Set your mouse aside and use the tab key to navigate through your web pages.
 You should be able to access all interactive features (e.g., menus, links, form fields, buttons, controls) and operate them by pressing Enter, space, arrow keys or other intuitive keystrokes.
 If you are unable to access some of your site’s features, your site is likely to have accessibility problems.

 - Use an accessibility checker.
 There are several free online tools that will check your web pages for accessibility.
-UW-Madison also offers free access to AMP, a powerful tool that scans your site for accessibility problems.
+(See the Accessibility Checker section below for a list of recommended tools.)

 - Test with users.
 The Division of Information Technology (DoIT) can help with arranging accessibility and usability tests.
 You could also test your site less formally by simply recruiting and observe users as they interact with your site.
 To test for accessibility, recruit users who have a variety of skill levels and characteristics.